Cutset/Python_for_data_analysis_VIDAL_TESTU/README.md

 # Python_for_data_analysis_VIDAL_TESTU

+WARNING : the notebook cannot be displayed, use this link to visualize it properly : https://nbviewer.org/github/Cutset/Python_for_data_analysis_VIDAL_TESTU/blob/main/PythonForDataScience_project_VIDAL_Sara_TESTU_Constantin.ipynb
+(Note that the plotly express graphs cannot be displayed)

 Authors : VIDAL Sara & TESTU Constantin (A4 DIA7)

 Group project at the end of the semester for the following course : Python for data analysis.